claint76/inivation-docs/Hardware user guides/User_guide_-_DAVIS240.md

 will always be followed by a series of one or more X (column) addresses.
 The column address will also contain the Polarity information bit.

+Further, we recommend inserting a delay of ~50ns between REQ and getting the data (phases 1 and 2), because the current sensors violate the assumption that all data lines are always valid and stable before REQ is asserted.
+The XSelect bit can be considered valid right away, but for Y addresses this delay should be observed.
+X addresses can also be used right away.

 NOTE: DAVIS240 A/B/C sensors may produce glitches known as "row-only events", where a Y (row) address is followed immediately by another Y (row) address.
 In this case, just discard the earlier address.